Vardø witch trials (1662–1663): Child witnesses

 Sölve Nilsdotter then said that Ingeborg was just as much a witch as the rest of them, that she had made a boat get lost at sea, and that it was in fact she who had taught them to avoid revealing anything.
 Ingeborg continued to assert her innocence.
 She was cut with burning iron and sulphur was put on her chest, but the only thing she said was, " I cannot lie on myself or on others.
 Oh no, such can they torment the body, but they cannot torment my soul. " Ingeborg was tortured to death and her corpse was laid on an island opposite the gallows.

 Eight-year-old Karen Iversdatter claimed that three witches in the shape of crows had attempted to assassinate the official with a needle.
 Maid Ellen was arrested for being one of them, and confessed that she had used sorcery to affect cattle.
 Ellen was burned with Sigri Klockare on 27 February 1663.

 Barbra from Vadsø was pointed out by Maren as one of those who had been flying with Dorthe on Domen.
 Barbra said that Maren had accused her, encouraged by doctor's wife Anne Rhodius, who had been exiled from Oslo to northern Norway with her husband because of conflicts in Oslo, and that the doctor and his wife had pointed out the wife and daughter of one of the members of the court as witches.
 This was ignored and Barbra was burned with four other women 8 April 1663.

-Sölve Nilsdotter, Margrette Jonsdotter, and two more women were burned to death in Vardø 20 March 1663.
+Sölve Nilsdotter, Margrette Jonsdotter, and two more women were burned to death in Vardø on 20 March 1663.